Deep-MI/FastSurfer/INSTALL.md

 Once all dependencies are installed, run the FastSurfer segmentation only (!!) by calling ```./run_fastsurfer.sh --seg_only ....``` with the appropriate command line flags, see the [README](README.md).

 To run the full pipeline, install also FreeSurfer v7.2 according to their [Instructions](https://surfer.nmr.mgh.harvard.edu/fswiki/rel7downloads).
-There is a freesurfer email list, if you into problems during this step.
+There is a freesurfer email list, if you run into problems during this step.

 ## MacOS